A-Z of Recycling

 Old clothes - Take them to a textiles bank or your local charity shop.Back to top ^

 Paint - Updated - from 1 April 2014 paint will not be accepted at any Norfolk County Council Main Recycling Centres.
 Please do not put liquid paint in your household waste kerbside collection.
 If paint is completely dried out it can be accepted in your rubbish collection.
-Metal cans may be recycled at Main Recycling Centres; plastic cans will be accepted in the waste to landfill container.
-Liquid paint will be accepted at Household Waste Amnesty days held annually at selected sites. www.norfolk.gov.uk/hazardouswaste Your local district, borough or city council may offer a hazardous waste collction service, but there may be a charge for this.
+Metal cans may be recycled at Main Recycling Centres in the metals container; plastic cans will be accepted in the waste to landfill container.
+Liquid paint will be accepted at Household Waste Amnesty days held annually at selected sites.
+Please check the website for forthcoming dates www.norfolk.gov.uk/hazardouswaste Your local district, borough or city council may offer a hazardous waste collction service, but there may be a charge for this.
 Please contact them for further information.

 Paper - Reuse paper where possible.
-Paper can be accepted in your kerbside collection for recycling.
+Paper can be accepted in your household recycling bin.

 Pesticides - try to use these up, but if you do have any for disposal you must not put them in your household waste bin as the contents will end up in a landfill not designed for such waste - see Hazardous waste.